samithspalan/Analog-Clock/README.md

 - Responsive and clean design.

 ## where to see
--This project is live at- https://samithspalan.github.io/Analog-Clock/
+-This project is live at - https://samithspalan.github.io/Analog-Clock/

 ## Files
 - `index.html`: Clock structure.